amirmasoudabdol/Bilbo/docs/flow.md

 ![<b>Figure 1.</b> Overall Execution Flow of SAM](/figures/main-routine.png)

+!!! info
+	In the this and following sections, we will heavily use flowchart digrams to visualize and express processes and algorithms.
+If you are not familiar with general syntax of flowcharts, please read out the Wikipedia article on [Flowcharts](https://en.wikipedia.org/wiki/Flowchart#Building_blocks).

 ## Initialization

 During the initialization phase, SAMs loads a configuration file and initializes different compartments based on the given parameters.
 Details of the configuration file is described in more details [here](configuration-file.md).